Huawei arrest stokes fears of China reprisals among America Inc executives

 The formal agenda for the meeting, held at Google’s Asia-Pacific headquarters in Singapore, included presentations on economic crime and terrorism in the region.
 OSAC promotes “security cooperation between American private sector interests worldwide and the U.S. Department of State,” according to its website.

-But conversation soon turned to possible risks in China prompted by the arrest of Meng Wanzhou, the chief financial officer and “heiress” of Chinese telecom network equipment giant Huawei Technologies Co Ltd, who was detained in Canada on Dec.
+But informal conversations among attendees soon turned to possible risks in China prompted by the arrest of Meng Wanzhou, the chief financial officer and “heiress” of Chinese telecom network equipment giant Huawei Technologies Co Ltd, who was detained in Canada on Dec.
 1. The news of the arrest was made public on Wednesday.

 Meng, the daughter of Huawei’s founder, was held at Washington’s request as part of a U.S. investigation of an alleged scheme to use the global banking system to evade U.S. sanctions against Iran, people familiar with the probe said.